Birding and Birdwatching

-Look and Listen, for there's a symphony in the woods and a highway in the sky when warm weather arrives in Pure Michigan.
+There's a symphony in the woods and a highway in the sky when the seasons shift in Pure Michigan.

 More than 25,000 bald eagles, red-tailed hawks and other raptors soar high above Whitefish Point during spring migration, and showy songbirds follow closely behind.
 Catch the show from a shoreline overlook or meet under the starry skies at The Headlands, an International Dark Sky Park, for a special banding session of one of the most diverse mixes of owls in the country.
 Michigan is edge by 3,000 miles of Great Lakes coastline, all popular bird migration routes for hundreds of bird species.